Most chest-thumping, jacked, gym bros will readily stack 400 lbs. of weight on their bench press bars and boast about it for weeks to come.

 The pectoralis major is a different beast altogether.

-But if you cannot wrap your head around it, then you can do a close grip bench press with a curl bar.
+But if you cannot wrap your head around it, then you can do a close-grip bench press with a curl bar.
 Remember to keep your elbows tucked in close as you lower the bar.
 You do not want it to flare outwards.
+You are looking to achieve muscle growth, not a fast-track ticket to injury.

 Also, ensure that you have a spotter in case you cannot fit the bar in a rack.